doctore/Spring6Microservices/README.md

 ### [sql](https://github.com/doctore/Spring6Microservices/tree/main/sql)

-With SQL files included in the database, just to expose the initial steps/changes needed to start working with these microservices.
+With SQL files included in the database, just to expose the initial steps to start working with these microservices.
 <br><br>